VeraSafe Services Privacy Notice

 • our clients (including their employees, contractors, and other representatives of the organization) provide it to us while using our Services;

-• we receive it from European data protection authorities;
+• we receive it from regulatory authorities;

 7. Categories of Personal Data